 FAQs About Hurricane Windows Cost

-Hurricane and impact windows are often used interchangeably, referring to both as the same thing.
-However, a difference separates the two: while hurricane windows need to meet a specific level of resistance, impact windows must offer wind resistance and protection from impacts.
+Hurricane and impact windows are terms that are often used interchangeably, referring to both as the same thing.
+However, a difference separates the two: impact windows offer reliable wind resistance and protection from impacts, but hurricane windows are required to meet a specific level of resistance.

 Hurricane windows feature tight seals to keep moisture at bay, especially during inclement weather.
 Given their water-tight design, they should prevent mold.
 However, mold may take hold if the seal is damaged or the window is improperly installed.